Surfing around el encuentro surf lodge

 Encuentro beach has surf schools located directly along the beach, offering surf lessons, boards, and rentals.
 Just a five-minute walk from our hotel, the welcoming beach ambiance and friendly surf school staff is happy to assist you.

 The long, clean sandy beach is lined with palm trees offering shade, making Playa Encuentro an ideal destination for a beach vacation.
-A new onsite restaurant, bathrooms and shower facilities provide everything you need to enjoy the day.
+New onsite restaurants, bathrooms and shower facilities provide everything you need to enjoy the day.

 Plenty of secret spots!